 Cedar Hills is a somewhat small city located in the state of Utah.
 With a population of 10,334 people and two constituent neighborhoods, Cedar Hills is the 50th largest community in Utah.
-Much of the housing stock in Cedar Hills was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Cedar Hills economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Cedar Hills, where the median household income is $97,039.00.
+There's nothing like the smell of a brand new house, and in Cedar Hills, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Cedar Hills, and putting down their money on brand new construction.
+Cedar Hills’s real estate is, on average, some of the newest in the nation.
+Cedar Hills does seem to be experiencing an influx of affluent people, because the median household income is $97,039.00.

 Cedar Hills home prices are not only among the most expensive in Utah, but Cedar Hills real estate also consistently ranks among the most expensive in America.